pletfix/docs/en/sessions.md

 You can also use the global `session()` function to get the Session, it is more comfortable:

     $session = session();

+> Note, you can only write data to the cookie-based session as long as nothing has been sent to the browser.
+> This also applies to the first read access, because the response header will be changed then.

 ### Read Data